PDAL/PDAL/doc/stages/filters.covariancefeatures.rst

 covariance matrix of a point's neighborhood.

 The user can pick a set of feature descriptors by setting the ``feature_set`` option.
-Currently, the only supported feature is the dimensionality_ set of feature descriptors introduced below.

-Alternately, the user can provide a comma-separated list of ``features`` to explicitly itemize those covariance features they wish to be computed.
+The dimensionality_ set of feature descriptors introduced below is the default.
+The user can also provide a comma-separated list of features to explicitly itemize those covariance features they wish to be computed.
+This can be combined with any suppported presets like "Dimensionality".
+Specifying "all" will compute all available features.

 Supported features include: